 The Committee shall designate the participants to whom performance units are to be granted, the term of the performance period, and other terms and conditions of the award.
 The Committee will compare the actual performance to the performance measures established for the performance period and determine the number of units to be paid and their value.
 Payment for units earned shall be wholly in cash, wholly in common stock or in a combination of the two, in a lump sum or installments, and subject to vesting requirements and such other conditions as the Committee shall determine.
 The Committee will determine the number of earned units to be paid in cash and the number to be paid in common stock.
-For performance units valued when granted in shares of common stock, one share of common stock will be paid for each unit earned, or cash will be paid for each unit earned equal to either (a) the fair market value of a share of common stock at the end of the performance period or (b) the value of the common stock determined based on the average fair market value for a number of days determined by the Committee.
-For performance units value of the units earned divided by (a) the fair market value of a share of common stock at the end of the performance period or (b) the value of a share of common stock determined based on the average fair market value for a number of days determined by the Committee.
+For performance units valued when granted in shares of common stock, one share of common stock will be paid for each unit earned, or cash will be paid for each unit earned equal to either (a) the fair market value of a share of common stock at the end of the performance units valued when granted in cash, the value of each unit earned will be paid in its initial cash value, or shares of common stock will be distributed based on the cash value of the units earned divided by (a) the fair market value of a share of common stock at the end of the performance units value of a share of common stock determined based on the average fair market value for a number of days determined by the Committee.
+For performance units value of the units earned divided by (a) the fair market value of a share of common stock at the end of the performance period or (b) the value of the units earned divided by (a) the fair market value for a number of days determined by the Committee.